-When the pandemic struck, companies that had already embraced cloud enterprise solutions enjoyed some advantages over those still operating mostly in traditional data centers.
+When the pandemic struck, companies that had already embraced cloud enterprise solutions enjoyed some advantages over those still operating mostly in traditional data centres.
 These benefits include:

-- More reliable back-up and restoration of data: When you store your data in the cloud, you ensure that it’s backed up and protected in a secure and safe location.
-You can access it quickly in an emergency, enabling you to conduct business as usual and minimizing any downtime or loss of productivity.
+- More reliable back-up and restoration of data: When you store your data in the cloud, there's more peace of mind knowing that it’s backed up and protected in a secure and safe location.
+You can access it quickly in an emergency, enabling you to conduct business as usual and minimising any downtime or loss of productivity.

 - Enhanced team collaboration: The cloud can support much of the flexibility of work practices and collaboration efficiency that you might otherwise lose during scenarios like the current crisis.
 Employees can access data from home or even – for those still working on-site – during the commute to and from work (so long as they have connectivity).
 Cloud technologies also equip teams with the ability to easily communicate and share work without the need for in-person interactions.
 If you’re working on a project that’s distributed across different locations, no problem – you can give employees, contractors and third parties access to the same files.